Lundia_Online

 VAT Exemption

 We charge V.A.T. on all goods shipped to UK addresses at the standard rate of 20%.
 This is a legal obligation.
 If you are buying goods to reduce the impact of disabilities, you may find that some goods you are buying elsewhere (specifically designed to address the needs of disabled people) may be VAT-exempt.
 However, because all of our products are also suitable for use by people without disability, the exemption does not apply to our range and we must charge VAT.
-If you believe that your circumstances mean you are eligible for the VAt exemption, we suggest you check with your local HMRC department before contacting us buy phone or email to place your order.
+If you believe that your circumstances mean you are eligible for the VAT exemption, we suggest you check with your local HMRC department before contacting us by phone or email to place your order.

 Student Support